IaDrake20/Web-Programming-Final/README.md

 Requirements
 Final project for Dr. Ohl's Web Programming Class.
 Update requirements once we get exactly what he wants, but for now we know he wants us to use 2 servers and a database.
-Encrypt user data when it is transferred between server and user.
 Need authentication method

 Ideas